Follow TV Tropes

 • No Self-Buffs: Averted.
 All students have Enhanced skills, which already buffs them.
 Although, some of their skills cannot affect them (like Natsu's thrown pie cannot ricochet to herself; Ui cannot target herself).

 • No-Sell: False Sanctum version of Perorodzilla has a whopping 80 millions of hit points during its final cinematic battle.
-Considering that the previous record was Insane Hieronymus' 24 millions, and given that the nominate difficulty of that event would be Hardcore, clearly the party given to the Sensei would be impossible to beat it.
+Considering that the previous record was Insane Hieronymus' 24 millions, and given that the nominate difficulty of that event would be Hardcore, clearly the party given to Sensei would be impossible to beat it.
 Indeed, Sensei's squad doesn't get to beat it; Kaitenger does.

 • One-Gender School: All schools are shown to have only female students.

-• Order Versus Chaos: The neverending tensions between Trinity and Gehenna effectively take this form, even if some at Trinity would insist it's actually good against evil.
-Trinity is well-ordered, preaches harmony above all and is incontestably the preppiest school in Kivotos, but its bright and polite exterior hides massive amounts of political machinations, and students there can prove surprisingly nasty if their facade cracks.
+• Order Versus Chaos: The never-ending tensions between Trinity and Gehenna effectively take this form, even if some at Trinity would insist it's actually good against evil.
+Trinity is well-ordered, preaches harmony above all and is incontestably the preppiest school in Kivotos, but its bright and polite exterior hides massive amounts of political machinations, and students there can prove surprisingly nasty if their façade cracks.
 In contrast, Gehenna is a complete mess that takes pride in freedom before anything else, for better or for worse.
 There is no school uniform whatsoever, it's the single biggest source of delinquents in the game, even their most harmless-sounding clubs have a penchant for mass destruction, and it's a running gag that there's maybe four or five people with functioning common sense in the entire school, but they shine in their honesty and dedication to what they truly value... even if that often quickly turns to mayhem.

 • Overshadowed by Awesome: If two or more characters' skills have nearly the same use, one of them becomes a more desirable pick than the other depending on how fast/powerful/supportive/cost efficient it is.

-• When Ako was released, all other specialists who were used for boosting Crit Damage via their sub skill were left at places where their other skills could be used for specific content (they were used there anyways, yet their Crit damage boosts allowed to go outside of their niche).
+• When Ako was released, all other Specialists who were used for boosting Crit Damage via their sub skill were left at places where their other skills could be used for specific content (they were used there anyways, yet their Crit damage boosts allowed to go outside of their niche).

 • Yuzu was used in Urban Binah and Hod raids due to her absolutely busted crit damage stats.
 After Kazusa's release, some players preferred to choose the latter one, as her damage output was more consistent, while being backed up by insanely potent ATK buffs and 1773% multiplier on her EX skill.

-• Play as a Boss: Some playable students are present in various missions and event stages.
-Although their stats noticeably differ from their playable variant (and usually they have more HP if encountered as a boss).
+• Play as a Boss: Some playable students are present in various missions and event stages, although their stats noticeably differ from their playable variant (and usually they have more HP if encountered as a boss).

 • Police Are Useless: